 NOTE 1: The above also implies that cells are either CAG cells or normal PLMN cells

 Updated network sharing section.

+It is agreed that back off mechaism is supported in SNPN in C1-204051.

+It is agreed that UE shall only consider a 5G-GUTI previously assigned by the same SNPN as a valid 5G-GUTI when registering in an SNPN (C1-204081).